 In Release 5.9.6.1 and above you can also Reset to Factory Defaults if the small blue button next to the SIM card holder is depressed while powering off.
 Press and hold the blue button and then press and hold the function button for three seconds until the LEDs flash.
 Then release both buttons.
-Note this function is blocked if enhanced security is active.
+Note this function is blocked if enhanced security is active in releases prior to 5.9.6.5.